 The Board retains final decision-making authority and all decisions are final.
 The Board also reserves the right to limit the number of prizes or to not make an award if the quality of submissions is deemed insufficient to merit recognition.

 We are thrilled you are interested in learning to make a video.
 The “About” tab on this website has been designed just for you.

 And most importantly, just give it a try.
 You’ll learn something, have fun, and who knows, maybe kickstart your future!

 All videos must be submitted through the FOCUS!
-Climate Change submission portal on the Kimberley Foundation website by no later than the extended deadline of 11:59 pm PST on May 15, 2020.
+Climate Change submission portal on the Kimberley Foundation website.

 Get Inspired !